 This was the beginning of the journey for HOPE Christian Schools.
 While we have been blessed with incredible serving leaders with extraordinary talent, vision, and the hearts of tireless soldiers for this cause, the story of HOPE is really the story of God working through His people to maximize the potential in His children for Greater Purpose.
 It's the story of unlocking potential in God's children and inspiring a sense of purpose that brings lasting change to lives, families, and communities.
 It's the story of Christians simply doing what God has called us to do: love one another, serve one another, and do it all with excellence befitting Christ, whose name we bear.

 All of this began with the passion, energy, and inspiration of HOPE's founders, who had hearts for service and a love for children whom they saw not as statistics but rather as God's own children, created on purpose and for a great purpose.
 None of this could have happened, or indeed can continue, without God's ongoing grace and blessing at every step along the journey.
-As we look back on 15 years of the growth and development of HOPE Christian Schools, it is clear that God put the talented people, the courageous leaders, and groundbreaking public policies in place at key moments in time to bring HOPE to life, sustain it and grow it.
+As we look back on over two decades of the growth and development of HOPE Christian Schools, it is clear that God put the talented people, the courageous leaders, and groundbreaking public policies in place at key moments in time to bring HOPE to life, sustain it and grow it.

 HOPE is an acronym that stands for "Holding Onto the Promises Everywhere."
 This acronym's formation was one step of many along the way as HOPE has evolved and developed more clarity in its communication.
 From the very beginning, the culture of HOPE Christian Schools has been a continuous improvement with an entrepreneurial mindset, always refining and finding better ways to accomplish our mission.
 HOPE's mission has included the same three pillars since the beginning: